Keep updated and progress your claim online

 14. I have received a text or email alert from Your Case, what does this mean?

-An alert from Your Case can mean a few of things: your Litigation Executive has sent you a new document or message to view, or your case has moved on to the next stage.
+If you are logging in for the first time a text from Your Case may contain your unique code.
+You will need to enter this into the relevant web page to verify your identity.
+Alternatively an alert from Your Case can mean a few of things: your Litigation Executive has sent you a new document or message to view, or your case has moved on to the next stage.
 All the alerts contain a link to Your Case.
 Once you log in if there is a new document or message there will be a marker on the appropriate logo at the bottom of the screen (documents, medical, messages) to indicate what is new.
 If your case has progressed to the next stage there will be more information on the Overview page about what this stage means and what we need to do next to keep the case progressing.

 15. I haven’t received anything from Your Case for a while, is everything still okay?